1dv032/exercise-docker-compose-ror-dev/README.md

 Our app uses a Postgres database, it should use `postgres:9.4.5`.
 We have already defied the username and password in the  `.todo.env`for the database so you must define the `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variables in this container.
 Our app needs to able to contact the database so don't forget to expose the port `5432`.
 We want to be able to take backups of the database so you should put hte database files in an volume, the files are located here `/var/lib/postgresql/data`

 ### Redis
-We use Radis as a cache server and the image `redis:3.0.5` should work fine.
+We use Redis as a cache server and the image `redis:3.0.5` should work fine.
 We want the cache data to be in its own volume, the location of the data is `/var/lib/redis/data`.
 Lastly, don't forget to expose the port `6379`

 ### The application
 This container should use the Dockerfile you already have and need links to both the database and the redis containers.
 We want to be able to continue development once the containers are running.
 Here we have an predefined environment file we want to use `.todo.env`.